650 Credit Score

-A credit score under 650 is considered a poor score.
-While people with this credit score won’t have as much trouble getting loans as those with lower scores, they will face higher interest rates.
-Because they are likely considered subprime borrowers, they’ll be offered higher interest rates and worse terms for all credit cards and loans.
+A 650 credit score is considered as “poor” score.
+While people with the 650 FICO score won’t have as much trouble getting loans as those with lower credit, they will face higher APR.
+Because they are likely considered subprime borrowers, they’ll be offered higher interest rates and worse terms for all credit cards and auto loans.

 Overview of a 650 credit score